Bhanuraj23m0316iitb/AI-Driven-Real-Estate-Price-Prediction-Recommendation-System/READme.md

 This project combines web scraping, machine learning, interactive dashboards, and cloud deployment to build a powerful real estate analytics and recommendation platform.
 Users can explore property price trends, receive property recommendations, and predict prices based on input features—all in real-time.

  ## 📦 Key Features
--- 🔍 Data Extraction: Scraped property listings from 99acres.com using requests and BeautifulSoup.
+- **🔍 Data Extraction: Scraped property listings from 99acres.com using requests and BeautifulSoup.

--- 🧹 Data Preprocessing & EDA: Cleaned and visualized data, engineered meaningful features, and handled outliers.
+- **🧹 Data Preprocessing & EDA: Cleaned and visualized data, engineered meaningful features, and handled outliers.

--- 🧠 ML Model Training: Trained and compared multiple regression models:
+- **🧠 ML Model Training: Trained and compared multiple regression models:

----   Support Vector Regression (SVR)
+- **Support Vector Regression (SVR)

----   Gradient Boosting Regressor (GBR)
+- **Gradient Boosting Regressor (GBR)

--- 🗺️ Recommendation Engine: Implemented a content-based recommendation system using cosine similarity.
+- **🗺️ Recommendation Engine: Implemented a content-based recommendation system using cosine similarity.

--- 📊 Interactive UI: Built a Streamlit dashboard with tabs for analytics, price prediction, and apartment recommendation.
+- **📊 Interactive UI: Built a Streamlit dashboard with tabs for analytics, price prediction, and apartment recommendation.

--- ☁️ Deployment: Dockerized and deployed on Microsoft Azure for scalable and global access.
+- **☁️ Deployment: Dockerized and deployed on Microsoft Azure for scalable and global access.

 | Layer           | Tools Used                                     |
 | --------------- | ---------------------------------------------- |